promanenko/gigaspaces-sbp-jekyll/even-data-distribution.markdown

 {% tip %}
-**Summary:** {% excerpt %}This page covers some of the concepts to consider when partitioning data.
-It does not replace the load-balancing pages, where the concept is explored in greater detail, but provides a slightly higher-level view.{% endexcerpt %}<br/>
+**Summary:**  This page covers some of the concepts to consider when partitioning data.
+It does not replace the load-balancing pages, where the concept is explored in greater detail, but provides a slightly higher-level view. <br/>
 **Author**: Joe Ottinger, Technology Evangelist, GigaSpaces<br/>
 **Recently tested with GigaSpaces version**: XAP 7.1.2<br/>